Editorial Review

 The HPG Axis: How the Body Produces Testosterone

-When testosterone levels are adequate, the hypothalamus and pituitary reduce GnRH and LH output — a negative feedback mechanism that maintains homeostasis.
-This elegant system means that any intervention supporting HPG axis function can potentially increase endogenous testosterone production without the shutdown risks associated with exogenous testosterone administration.
+When testosterone levels are sufficient, the hypothalamus and pituitary reduce GnRH and LH output.
+This negative feedback keeps the system in balance.
+It also means any intervention that supports HPG axis function can potentially raise natural testosterone production — without the shutdown risks tied to external testosterone.

 Key Testosterone-Supporting Peptides in Research

-Several peptides have demonstrated the ability to influence testosterone production through HPG axis modulation.
-Each targets a different point in the hormonal cascade:
+Several peptides have shown the ability to influence testosterone production through HPG axis control.
+Each targets a different point in the hormonal cascade.

 Kisspeptin (Kisspeptin-10 / Kisspeptin-54)